 This is the crux of the matter.
 Imagine a group of friends who love together to drink and party on weekends.
 If everyone is doing it and you are too, it is hard to notice there’s a problem.
 Each of us will also suffer from confirmation bias.
 A person who might be worried about their use will assemble evidence or have count as evidence things that point to not being addicted.
 There are some good resources to explore if you are worried about this question.
 The entry of Substance Use Disorder in the DSM-5 is a good place to start.
 The criteria involves patterns of behaviors over a twelve month period.
 There’s also a good book published by Hazelden called Almost Alcoholic.
 Each person can ask themselves, “What role is _____ playing in my life?
 Has it started to take center stage and moved other things I care about off stage?”

-9. I can have pretty bad anxiety from time to time, worse thing is that I can’t prepare for it.
-How does anxiety work?
-Is it a trigger in the mind what makes you feel a certain way?
+9. I can have pretty bad anxiety from time to time, and the worse thing is that I often can’t prepare for it.
+Philosophically, how does anxiety work?
+Is it a trigger in the mind that makes you feel a certain way?

 The philosopher Kierkegaard describes anxiety as anticipating the consequences like one feels in one’s bones that a storm is approaching.
 Anxiety is part of human nature and is present wherever there is possibility.
 We get anxious, according to Kierkegaard, when we experience having to make a choice.
 Anxiety is where possibility and actuality touch.
 Our actions move something from possibility to actuality.
 This can be very scary.

-10. I’m going to end this interview on a fun side!
-What is your favorite season and why?
+10. I’m going to end this interview on a fun note!
+What’s your favorite season and why?

 I like summer best.
 I’m a morning person so I love when the sun is up in the early morning and the day is full of potential.
 Some of my favorite activities are best done in the summer: bicycling, playing tennis, kayaking, and taking long walks with my fabulous dog, Clooney.